For a successful holiday, here is your checklist to check before you hit the road:

 - Valence TGV Rhône-Alpes Sud(81 km, 1:10)

-Parking is possible on each pitch (rental or bare pitch, depending on your reservation) for one car per reservation.
+Vehicle parking is possible on each pitch (rental or bare pitch, depending on your reservation), and included for one car per reservation.

 However, if there is not enough space, you can also park your vehicle in the various car parks inside the campsite.